No longer overlooked, Dennison takes Anderson wrestling back to state finals

 Still shy and adjusting to a new state, Dennison was hesitant at first.
 The athletic gifts that have since manifested themselves as a standout wide receiver and kick returner for the Indians on the football field and the program’s finest wrestler in a generation hadn’t yet been revealed.

 “I was a little kid just trying to figure out what could I do?”
-Dennison said. “… I was just real short and didn’t weight too much.”
+Dennison said. “… I was just real short and didn’t weigh too much.”

 Wrestling helped him find an identity.
 He finished third in the city that year and was hooked.